Capacity: 10,500* (All seated)

 Home Kit: Red and White

 The Racecourse is a classic looking football ground with four prominent floodlight pylons and a large home terrace, which unfortunately is now closed.
 The stadium also has a great blend of the old and the new, with the Mold Road Stand, having a modern interesting design.
-To show how times have changed and the amount of all seated stadiums that there are now, the Kop Terrace at Wrexham was until recently the largest terrace in the League having a capacity of around 4,900, prior to it being closed.
-This stand is a throw back to when every ground had a similar kind of terrace and even the crowd barriers are painted in the club colours of red & white (rather than those dull metallic coloured barriers present in modern stands).
-The terrace which is located at one end of the ground, is partly covered (to the rear) and although no longer in use is still a great sight.
+To show how times have changed and the amount of all seated stadiums that there are now, the Kop Terrace at Wrexham was until recently the largest terrace in the League.
+In its heyday almost 9,500 fans could be stood on it.
+This stand is a throwback to when every ground had a similar kind of terrace and even the crowd barriers are painted in the club colours of red & white (rather than those dull metallic coloured barriers present in modern stands).
+The terrace which is located at one end of the ground is partly covered (to the rear) and although no longer in use is still a great sight.

-At the other end is the Glyndwr University Stand.
-This stand which was opened in 1978 is a two tiered stand, covered and all seated.
+At the other end is the University End.
+This stand which was opened in 1978 is a two-tiered stand, covered and all seated.
 It has a couple of supporting pillars, situated between the two tiers.
 It also has an electric scoreboard on its roof.
 On one side is the Yale Stand.
 This stand was opened in 1972 and got its name from the Yale College, which was situated behind this stand.
-It is a fair sized two tiered covered stand, which is now all seated, having previously had terracing at the front.
+It is now known as the bkoncepts Stand in a corporate sponsorship deal.
+It is a fair sized two-tiered covered stand, which is now all seated, having previously had terracing at the front.
 The team dugouts are located in front of this stand.
 Opposite is the Mold Road Stand that was opened in 1999.
 This side of the ground has been unused for a number of years so its construction greatly improved the overall ground appearance.
-It is semi circular in design with a capacity of 3,500 seats and features an unusual roof design.
-The Stadium is shared with North Wales Crusaders Rugby League Club.
+It is semi-circular in design with a capacity of 3,500 seats and features an unusual roof design.
+It is now called the Hays Travel Stand.

 Paul Evans informs me; ‘About a 15 minute walk away on the High Street in the town centre (and not too far from Wrexham Central Railway Station) is the historic Golden Lion pub where the local beer from the Sandstone Brewery, Plassey Brewery and Wrexham Lager Brewery can be sampled.
 On Hope Street is the Horse and Jockey which is Wrexham’s oldest surviving pub.
 Frequented by the social/friendly drinker and small groups of Wrexham fans, friendly conversation can always be found beneath the timbers of this historic inn in another fantastic old style traditional boozer.
 Both pubs serve good grub too!’
 Also on the High Street is the Royal Oak which is listed in the CAMRA Good Beer Guide and serves beers from the Joules Brewery.